jh3507/final/README.md

 - Users can set up a goal
 - Users can make plans for the goal
 - Users can make subplans for each plan
+- Users can score the goals
+- Users can checkout the plans for dailiy plan (will be updated after final)
+- Users can keep track of their accomplishment history (will be updated after final)

 ### Division of Labor:
 - Seungwoo: Made models and views
 - Juwhan: Made models and controllers